 Robert to Clara, March 22, 1840

-Clara at the time, 6 months before their marriage, was giving concerts in Berlin, living with her mother.
-She writes of wanting to visit with Robert and Franz in Leipzig:
+Clara at the time – 6 months before their marriage – was living with her mother in Berlin, giving concerts at the Prussian State Theater in Berlin and hosting soirées that were revolutionary in their programming.
+But Clara writes to Robert of wanting to visit him and Franz in Leipzig:

 Indeed I long intended to come with Mother, but I thought I should disturb your life with Liszt, and should not be so welcome to you as I wished to be.
 I think we did better to stay here.